okeeffed/cheat-sheets/Kubernetes/Kubernetes-Udacity.md

 All the monolithic stuff we wish to break down into smaller systems.

 Splitting up the application doubles the complexity.
+This complexity is what drives the use of management systems like Kubernetes.